Krout0n/knicc/README.md

 # knicc

 This is my toy C compiler.
-When you want to play this compiler, look at `test.sh` for valid syntaxes.
+When you want to play this compiler, look at `test.sh` for knowing what valid syntaxes are.

 ### How to play